 A perspective view of the image is established by dividing the x and y coordinate of each vertex with the corresponding z value using (1.0 - z).

 By reusing the previously calculated barycenter, a varying vertex of the trigon can be calculated with dot products of the normal vertices with the direction of light from the camera.
 This technique is known as Gouraud shading.

 By once again reusing the barycenter, an x and y coordinate can be calculated by multiplying the x, y, and z coordinates of the barycenter with the x, y, and z coordinates of the texture vertices of the trigon.
 This x and y coordinate will return the pixel color of the object file’s associating texture bitmap file.

 And thats all there is to it.
 I must admit that it is easier said than done.
-Have a look at the implementation on my github.
+Have a look at the implementation.